FAIMS/burial-mounds-web/README.md

 ## Generating Record Pages

+1. Edit the [customizable-variables.yaml](_import/customizable-variables.yaml) files to suit your requirements.
+2. Customise the category_generation.py to your requirements.
+Refer [here](_import/README.md) for more information regarding the script.
+Refer to [adding categories section](#adding-categories) for more information about categories.
+3. Open your terminal and run the Python3 script *makeSite.py*.

+The rest of this section will discuss on how to generate record pages in detail.

 In the *\_import* folder there is a Python script named *makeSite.py*.
 The purpose of the script is to generate a seperate yaml file for each row in the csv.
 Each column corresponds to a front matter variable in the yaml file.
-The variable will be the name of the column with all space characters replaced with the '\_' character and the characters are coverted to all lowercase (**EXCEPT** the unique identifer) .
+The variable will be the name of the column with all space characters replaced with the underscore character `_` and the characters are coverted to all lowercase (**EXCEPT** the unique identifer) .

 **NOTE**: The unique identifier will be stored into the front matter variable `record_id`.
 You would need to provide the column name (case-sensitive) so that the script can extract the id for the record.